One April during my Air Force tour, our squadron commander handed us a goal: a 100% off-duty safety record for the summer.

 “Well, what results would I get if I only asked for 80%?”

 I am among many Christians struggling with certain sins.
-(The rest are just quiet about it.)
 We sincerely want to please God, cut the garbage out of our lives.
-The first thing I often say to teens who say they’re struggling is, “Good.
+The first thing I often say to teens who admit they’re struggling is, “Good.
 Struggle is good.
 It’s better than surrender.”